imbo/imbo/docs/advanced/cache_adapters.rst

 Cache adapters
 ==============

-If you want to leverage caching in a custom event listener Imbo ships with some different solutions:
+If you want to leverage caching in a custom event listener, Imbo ships with some different solutions:

 .. _apc-cache: